openstates/enhancement-proposals/final/001-purpose-and-process.md

 [openstates/issues](https://github.com/openstates/issues/issues) but larger feature requests and similar will be moved to this repository with a note explaining this process.

 When ready, draft proposals begin as PRs against this repository.
-Once a proposal meets the above criteria, it will be accepted as a draft proposal.
-Discussion will take place on the GitHub PR.
+Once a proposal is deemed on-topic and in the above format, it will be accepted as a draft proposal.

 **Approval Phase**

 Once accepted as a draft, a full discussion will ensue.
 This repository should serve as the system of record for this discussion.
 (i.e. If a conversation requires a Slack conversation or similar, the results of that conversation should be attached to the relevant issue/PR)